noshiobec/Supply-Chain-Excel-Project/README.md

 - Rejected defects led to the highest downtime, with 73,092.82 hours.
 - No Impact defects resulted in 71,984.15 hours of downtime.
 - Impact defects contributed 70,732.95 hours of downtime.

-Rejected defects are the most time-consuming to address, closely followed by No Impact defects.
+Rejected defects are the most time-consuming to address, closely followed by No-impact defects.

----

 ### Defect Analysis